A categorification for the characteristic polynomial of matroids: Construction of the characteristic cohomology for matroids

 It is easy to see that these operations are well-defined.
-Hereinafter, the term matroid will be used not only for a matroid $M$ but also a matroid $(M, \rho)$ with a fixed quasi-representation $\rho$.
+Hereinafter, the term matroid will be used not only for a matroid $M$ but also a matroid $(M,\rho)$ with a fixed quasi-representation $\rho$.

 All of the matroids in Example \ref{ExamOfMat} are $\Bbbk$-representable for some $\Bbbk$, but there are infinitely many non-representable matroids which are not $\Bbbk$-representable for any $\Bbbk$ (see \cite{N}).
 Some examples of non-representable matroids are the non-Pappus matroid in \ref{ex:Pappus}, the non-Desargues matroid and the V\'amos cube (for details see \cite{O}).
 However, any matroid $M$ has a quasi-representation.
-Some non-representable matroids are obtained from representable matroids by relaxing circuit-hyperplanes $S_0$---e.g., the Pappus matroid and the non-Pappus matroid.
-In this case, we can choose a quasi-representation $\rho$ by $\rho(S_0)=N$, and for other subsets $S$, the quasi-representation $\rho(S)$ by a submodule spanned by a fixed quasi-representation.
+Some non-representable matroids are obtained from representable matroids by relaxing circuit-hyperplanes $S_0$--e.g., the Pappus matroid and the non-Pappus matroid.
+In this case, we can choose a quasi-representation $\rho$ such that $\rho(S_0) = N$, and for any other subset $S \neq S_0$, the value $\rho(S)$ is given by the submodule determined by a fixed quasi-representation of $M$.
 In more general cases, quasi-representations are chosen as follows.
-For a subset $S\subset E$, define a free module $\rho(S)=\langle\mathbf{e}_1,\ldots,\mathbf{e}_{\rank_M(S)}\rangle_R$.
+For a subset $S \subset E$, define a free module $\rho(S) = \left< \ebf_1, \dots, \ebf_{\rk_M(S)} \right>_r$.